brendanpshea/ibm-data-science/README.md

 # ibm-data-science
-Coursework for IBM Data Science
+This contains projects and coursework for IBM's "Professional Certificate in Data Science."